YagoLopez/vrview-react/README.md

 ## Use

 - Important: images and videos must go in `public` directory
+- If you don't use Typescript you will have to erase all types in code
 - Configure the scene following the interface `ISceneConfig`.
 For example, for a simple scene:

 ```javascript